 We received so much great feedback.

-[Visit the testimonial page for full quotes and more praise for Lainey’s presentations.]
+[Visit the testimonial page for full quotes and more feedback about Lainey’s presentations.]

 Lainey Feingold is a frequent speaker about Structured Negotiation, accessible technology and disability rights.
-She presents and does trainings at conferences, meetings, webinars, and classes both within and outside the United States.
+She presents and does trainings at conferences, meetings, webinars, CLE courses, and classes both within and outside the United States.